 I was inspired to such an extent by Evans’ Blue Book, that I got passionate about Domain-Driven Design.
-I was still in the United States when, four months in advance, I registered to the Strategic Domain-Driven Design workshop conducted by Alberto Brandolini (aka ziobrando) and organized by Avanscoperta.
+I was still in the United States when, four months in advance, I registered to the Strategic Domain-Driven Design workshop held by Alberto Brandolini (aka ziobrando) and organized by Avanscoperta.
 I definitely wanted to attend.

 Then, taken from the day to day activities, I lost the sense of time, when mid-October, I received an email from Avanscoperta that reminded me of the upcoming course.
 I felt like someone had given me a weekend at the spa!